On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Undirected -Simple -Path: Single-Exponential Time

 First, observe that due to the pendant vertices, every vertex of $V'$ has precisely $r$ visits in $P$.
 Furthermore, since fewer visits to $v$ in $H$ means more visits to the pendant vertex $v'$ of $v$, the total number of visits to $v$ and $v'$ is $2r-d_H(v)$.
 Hence the total number of visits of $P$ is

-Observe that no edge $uv$ can be of multiplicity at least 3 as otherwise by (\ref{eq1}) we could remove two copies of $uv$ from $H$ and increase the size of $P$, a contradiction.
+Observe that no edge $uv$ can be of multiplicity at least 3 in $H$ as otherwise by (\ref{eq1}) we could remove two copies of $uv$ from $P$ (and $H$) and add two copies of the edge between $u$ and its pendant as well as two copies of the edge between $v$ and its pendant, thereby increasing the size of $P$, a contradiction.
 It follows that $d_H(v) \leq 8$ for every $v \in V'$, since otherwise some edge of $G'[V']$ has multiplicity at least 3 in $H$.

 Next, we argue that $H$ spans $V'$.
 Indeed, assume that there is an edge $uv \in E(G'[V'])$ where $\{u,v\} \cap V(H)=\{u\}$.
 Since $r \geq 5$ and $d_H(u) \leq 8$, we may add two copies of the edge $uv$ to $H$ and by (\ref{eq1}) raise the size of $P$ by $2r-4 > 0.$